Mousebreaker: Style of games

 Mousebreaker’s own list of requirements for third party flash developers states that their games are based on the ‘easy to play, difficult to master’ model, with short load-speeds and “a cheeky sense of humour” also required.

 Best-known titles

 Many of Mousebreaker’s early popular titles gained enough of a following to earn their own websites.
-Blast Billiards, Flash Cricket, and Camper Strike all proved popular enough to get a unique domain, with Play A Pal and Play For Your Club also registered by Mousebreaker for use with their popular football volleys games.
-Among their other titles, the Sports Heads series is one of their most played titles.
+Blast Billiards, Flash Cricket, and Camper Strike all proved popular enough to get a unique domain, with Play A Pal and Play For Your Club also registered by Mousebreaker for use with their football volleys games.
+Among their other titles.

 In 2009, Pendry noted that Jumpers for Goalposts – a football lifestyle sim – had gained a loyal and dedicated following. sto Jumpers for Goalposts were released in 2009, 2010, 2011, and 2013.
 Darts Party along with Top Spinner Cricket proved popular with gamers as well.

 Finally, the ambitious Rock Band Sim – which attempted to combine rhythm action gameplay with the management sim genre – got some positive write-ups on casual game sites.

-From October 2010, Mousebreaker has a new gaming partner for the cash games section, the 888games.com website.